anastasia-lapteva/anastasia-lapteva/README.md

 ![Anastasia Lapteva Web Developer Header](https://imgur.com/9yOFavL.jpg)
 ### Hi, I'm Anastasia 👋

-I'm a full stack web & app developer about to graduate from @BloomInstituteOfTechnology .
+I'm a full stack web & app developer about to graduate from Bloom Tech.

 <!--
 **anastasia-lapteva/anastasia-lapteva** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.